 There is a ski centre Krvavec just about 12 km aside.
 If you have an early morning flight to catch, Ljubljana Airport is located only 7 km away.

 Take city bus No. 8, get off at »Smartno« bus station (the fourth before last) and hit the path.
-The hill is only 669 m high and in case you think it is not worth it wait until you see the view of the Ljubljana Valley and taste some of the homemade goodies in the inn atop.
+The hill is only 669 m high and in case you think it is not worth it, wait until you see the view of the Ljubljana Valley and taste some home-made goodies in the inn atop.

 If you`d like to climb it by bike, you can rent a high-quality mountain bike at Pravi K

 Duration one way (Bus): 15 min

 Points of interest: Podpec Lake, Church of St. Michael, Ig Gorge, Bistra Castle – Technical Museum, Ig Pile Dwellings Museum

 Ljubljana Moors is quite an extensive area of wet grasslands with forests where numerous also endangered species of birds, insects and plants are residing.

 The bog is a perfect spot for admirers of nature and history and archaeology as well.
 To be precise, the park is famous for its prehistoric pile dwellings, which are listed as UNESCO World Heritage Sites and the oldest (5150 y.o.) wooden wheel in the world found in this area in 2002.